logo

 Abstract

-This paper reports on an organic electrochemical transistor (OECT) capable of sensing, memory, and processing functions.
-The device uses a vertical traverse architecture and a crystalline-amorphous channel selectively doped by ions, enabling two reconfigurable modes: a volatile receptor and a non-volatile synapse.
-As a receptor, it performs multi-modal sensing; as a non-volatile synapse, it exhibits 10-bit analogue states, low switching stochasticity, and good state retention.
-Homogeneous integration of these devices demonstrates functions like conditioned reflexes and real-time cardiac disease diagnosis via reservoir computing.
+By integrating sensing, memory and processing functionalities, biological nervous systems are energy and area efficient.
+Emulating such capabilities in artificial systems is, however, challenging and is limited by the device heterogeneity of sensing and processing cores.
+Here we report an organic electrochemical transistor capable of sensing, memory and processing.
+The device has a vertical traverse architecture and a crystalline-amorphous channel that can be selectively doped by ions to enable two reconfigurable modes: a volatile receptor and a non-volatile synapse.
+As a volatile receptor, the device is capable of multi-modal sensing and is responsive to stimuli such as ions and light.
+As a non-volatile synapse, it is capable of 10-bit analogue states, low switching stochasticity and good state retention.
+We also show that the homogeneous integration of the devices could provide functions such as conditioned reflexes and could be used for real-time cardiac disease diagnoses via reservoir computing.

 Publisher